Personal hygiene

 • Washing your hands before applying moisturizer to the face or putting eyedrops in your eyes.

-* Don't pick pimples.
-Pimples don't scar, picking does.
+• Don't pick pimples.
+Pimples don't scar; picking does.

-* Always wash your face before bedtime no matter how sleepy you are.
+• Always wash your face before bedtime no matter how sleepy you are.
 It is best to finish your PM regime one hour before bed to allow products to fully absorb.

-* Change your pillowcase often.
+• Change your pillowcase often.

-* Use of correct products.
+• Use of correct products.

-In this, we can also sum up make-up hygiene, which is :
+In this, we can also sum up makeup hygiene, which is

 • Purchase of non-comedogenic make-up.

+• Wear the least amount of makeup.
 Too much make-up can cause pimples.

 • Never share cosmetic products.

-• Clean make-up brushes and replace sponges regularly.
+• Clean makeup brushes and replace sponges regularly.

-Maintaining face hygiene plays an important role, in which washing and keeping the facial skin clean, is the most vital.
+Maintaining face hygiene plays an important role, in which washing and keeping the facial skin clean is the most vital.

-Using a mild face-wash instead of alkaline or irritant soaps.
+Using a mild face wash instead of alkaline or irritant soaps.

-Ideally, washing the face is a must :
+Ideally, washing the face is a must:

-* When you get up in the morning.
+• When you get up in the morning.

-* During bath.
+• During a bath.

-* After coming home from public places.
+• After coming home from public places.

-* After removing make-up.
+• After removing make-up.

-* Before going to bed at night.
+• Before going to bed at night.

 Keeping the hair and scalp clean is another significant area of personal hygiene.

-Washing the hair with suitable shampoo keeps it safe from dirt, grease and excess oil.It also takes care of scalp conditions like dandruff and also saves from bad odour coming due to sweat and dirt.
-The frequency of hairwash depends on the hair texture and length of your hair.
+It also takes care of scalp conditions like dandruff and also saves you from bad odor coming due to sweat and dirt.
+The frequency of hair washing depends on the hair texture and length of your hair.

 Our body hygiene starts with bathing.